mattbierner/callable.js/README.md

 Callable.js can be used either as an AMD style module or in the global scope.

 ## With AMD ##
-Include any AMD style module loader and load SSF.
+Include any AMD style module loader and load gen:

     <!DOCTYPE html>
     <html>